xopxe/micro_rosso_platformio/README.md

 * `micro_rosso.h`, `micro_rosso.cpp`: library used to create and run modules.

 * `micro_rosso_config.h`: configuration for `micro_rosso`.
-There you can configuire the ros2 node name, i2c pins, debugging console output, micro-ros transport, etc.
+There you can configuire the ros2 node name, debugging console output, etc.

-* `logger.h`, `logger.cpp`: utility module pre-loaded by `micro_rosso` and used to send `/rosout` topics.

-* everything else in the `src/modules/` folder: modules and their dependencies.

-## Configuring micro_rosso

-You can configure micro_rosso editing `micro_rosso_config.h` before building your project.

 ## Provided Modules

 Different modules have their own dependencies.
 If you do not want to build a module, comment the corresponding `#define` in `src/build_modules.h`.

-* `env_bme680` environmental sensor.
-Depends on the Adafruit BME680 library by Adafruit.

-* `env_dht22` environmental sensor.

-* `imu_bno08x` IMU.
-Depends on the SparkFun BNO08X Cortex Based IMU library by SparkFun Electronics

-* `imu_mpu6050`IMU.
-Depends on the Adafruit MPU6050 library by Adafruit.

-* `odom_helper` odometry library.
-Simple dead-reconing tracker and ROS2 odometry topic publisher.

 * `ros_status` module, allows to react to changes in the connection status (e.g., power on a LED when an agent is connected).

 * `sync_time` service.
 Sinchronize the microcontroller's clock to ROS2.
 Depends on the Time library by Michael Margolis.
 It's not strictly necessary and can be disabled by commenting the `#define USE_SET_TIME` in `micro_rosso_config.h`.

 * `ticker` publisher.
 Cerates a 1Hz timer.

-* `robotito/robotito_omni` module for the/robotito/ platform.
-Omnidirectional platform using two dual H-bridges.
-Depends on the Cdrv8833 library by Steffano Ledda, and the ESP32Encoder library by Kevin Harrington.

-* `robotito/robotito_apds9960` module for the/robotito/ platform.
-Supports the APDS9960 color/proximity/gesture sensor.
-Depends on the Arduino\_APDS9960 library by Arduino.

-* `robotito/robotito_vl53ring` module for the/robotito/ platform.
-Produces a laser\_scan fro the ring of VL53L0X TOF distance sensors.
-Depends on the Adafruit VL53L0X library by Adafruit.

-* `oruga/mobility_tracked` module for a tracked robot usng a Sabertooth motor controller.
-Depends on the ESP32Encoder library by Kevin Harrington.